You’ve tried the comfortable answers.

 Being the biggest person in the room can be lonely.
 Being the smartest can be frustrating.

-Successful people see around corners, and that can get in the way.
+Successful people see around corners and that can get in their way.

-You need someone you take seriously—someone who is unimpressed by you, who is at least as smart as you, and who will put you on the hot seat for a change.
+You need someone you take seriously—someone who is unimpressed , who is at least as smart as you, and who will put you on the hot seat for a change.

 Bats and birds both have wings.
-Though the function is the same, the underlying structure isn’t.
+Their function is the same, but the underlying structure isn’t.
 This is convergent evolution—different paths to the same outcome.

 High performers look alike, though what drives them rarely is.

-For some, it’s early neglect that required you to be in charge of everyone else.
+For some, it’s early neglect that required you to be step-up.

-For others, it was being a precocious kid in an average world, desperate to be seen.
+For others, it was being a precocious kid in an average world.

 Real change requires we identify what’s driving you and start there.